 The morning star shone early on our bed, Again our march the vigorous Duncan led, The vault of heaven with constellations hung, Their myriads twinkling as he cheerly sung, Beguiling the lone hours.
-Thus half the day, O'er hill and dale our stretching journey lay, Through fertile Bucks, (4) where lofty barns abound, For wheat, fair Quakers, eggs, and fruit renowned; Full fields, snug tenements, and fences neat, Wide-spreading walnuts drooping o'er each gate; The spring-house peeping from enclustering trees, Gay gardens filled with herbs, and roots and bees,

-Where quinces, pears, and clustering grapes were seen,
+Thus half the day.
+O'er hill and dale our stretching journey lay, Through fertile Bucks, (4) where lofty barns abound.
+For wheat, fair Quakers, eggs, and fruit renowned; Full fields, snug tenements, and fences neat, Wide spreading walnuts drooping o'er each gate; The spring-house peeping from enclustering trees, Gay gardens filled with herbs, and roots and bees, Where quinces, pears, and clustering grapes were seen, With pond'rous calabashes hung between; While orchards, loaded, bending o'er the grass, Control of Invite to taste and cheer us as we pass.

-With pondrous calabashes hung between; While orchards, loaded, bending o'er the grass, Invite to taste, and cheer us as we pass.
-But these too soon give place to prospects drear, As o'er Northampton's (5) barren heights we steer; Bleak land of stones, deep swamps, and pigmy woods, Where the poor Swabian o'er his drudgery broods; Toils hard; and when the heats of harvest burn Gleans from the rocks his pittance in return.
+But these too soon give place to prospects drear, As o'er Northampton's (5) barren heights we steer Bleak land of stones, deep swamps, and pigmy woods, Where the poor Swabian o'er his drudgery broods; Toils hard; and when the heats of harvest burn, Gleans from the rocks his pittance in return.
 Yet though so cursed his soil, his sheaves so few, All-conquering Industry still bears him through; Averse to change, pleased patiently to plod The same dull round his honest father trod.
-Behold his low-roofed hut on yonder green!
-There no gay front or proud piazza's seen; Let wealthy fools their precious hoards disburse, No whim can tempt him to untie his purse.
+Behold his low roofed but on yonder green; There no gay front or proud piazza's seen; Let wealthy fools their precious hoards disburse, No whim can tempt him to until his purse.
 A moss-grown penthouse shades his narrow door, One window joins with patches covered o'er; Around the garden numerous hives are ranged, And pendent gourds to fading yellow changed.
-Sheds, smoke-house, hog-pens, crowd the miry yard, Where endless yells from growling pigs are heard.
-Approach this humble hut: look in, nor fear; Say, could Ambition find one comfort here?
+Sheds, smoke-house, hog pens, crowd the miry yard, Where endless yells from growling pigs are heard.
+Approach this humble hut; look in, nor fear; Say, could Ambition find one comfort here?
 Yet sweet Content e'en here is sometimes found, Turning the wheel, or slumb'ring by its sound.
-No mirrors dazzle, no rich beds appear, Wide-wasting Fashion never entered here.
+No mirrors dazzle, no rich beds appear, Wide wasting Fashion never entered here.
+Those plates of pewter, ranged along the frame.
+In ancient days from distant Teuchland came.
+That oaken table, so uncouth and low, Stood where it stands some sixty years ago.
+In this arm chair where Hans delights to snore.
+His great grandfather nodded long before.
+Thus glows his greasy stove throughout the year, The torrid zone for ever rages here.
+Here, when the shades of weary evening fall, Sits Hans, the lord and sovereign of all; Das Neue Callender (6) from the nail unhooks, His dark brows solemn and morose his looks,